zafar142007/blog-with-in-place-comments/README.md

   }
 }

-+ View all blog posts in paginated view of 5 blogs per API call
++ View all blog posts in paginated view of 5 blogs per API call (this limit is configurable in the property file app.properties)

 The first page will be returned if called without any page number in the URL.